objk iconmacOS arm64

 Dispatch wrappers for 0–6 args, plus NSRect (d0–d3), CGFloat, NSSize, NSPoint+ptr, 256-colour RGBA, and NSTimer variants — each one is a tiny lowering in the backend.

-A Krypton func onClick(self, cmd, sender) is registered with class_addMethod and called by Cocoa with no shim.
+A Krypton func onClick(self, cmd, sender) is registered by Choc and called by the native UI with no shim.
 Multi-method delegates (table data sources, text-storage) work the same way.

 Runtime class synthesis

-Build Obj-C classes at runtime (objc_allocateClassPair) whose methods are Krypton funcs — custom NSViews with drawRect:, delegates, targets.
+Build native UI classes at runtime whose methods are Krypton funcs — custom views with drawRect:, delegates, targets.

 Ergonomic stdlib

-stdlib/cocoa.k + stdlib/objc.k wrap it: windows, buttons, text views, tables, menus, colours, fonts, timers — msg(obj, "setTitle:", nsString(s)) reads like Swift.
+stdlib/choc_macos.k + stdlib/okui.k wrap it: windows, buttons, text views, tables, menus, colours, fonts, timers — human Objective-K calls over platform handles.

 Self-host safe